-Foa was born into the elite class of French Sephardic Jewry.
-Like many others in that world, the family relocated from Bordeaux to Paris in the 1810s.
+Foa was born into the elite class of French Sephardic Jewry, and like many others in their world, the family relocated from Bordeaux to Paris in the 1810s.
 Her parents hailed from two of the most important and wealthy Jewish families of Bordeaux.
-Her father, Isaac Rodrigues Henriquès (1765–1836), was head of a family bank called Les Fils d’A. Rodrigues.
-Her mother, née Esther Gradis (d.
-1859), hailed from a family whose business, David Gradis et fils, specialized in armaments and the colonial trade (especially in the West Indies and Canada).
+Her father, Isaac Rodrigues Henriquès, was head of a family bank called Les Fils d’A. Rodrigues; her mother, née Esther Gradis, was the daughter of David Gradis, an important community leader, philanthropist, and merchant whose business, David Gradis et fils, specialized in armaments and the colonial trade (especially in the West Indies and Canada).

 Meulsch, Elisabeth-Christine.
-“Creativity, Childhood and Children’s Literature, or How to Become a Woman Writer: The Case of Eugénie Foa.”
-Romance Languages Annual 8 (1997): 66-73.
+“Creativity, Childhood and Children’s Literature, or How to Become and Woman Writer: The Case of Eugénie Foa.”
+Romance Languages Annual VIII (1997): 66-73.

 Samuels, Maurice.
 Inventing the Israelite: Jewish Fiction in Nineteenth-Century France.
 Stanford: Stanford University Press, 2009.